 Line 32.
-Bad Debt Expense and/ or Agency Balances Written Off
+Bad Debt Expense and Agency Balances Written Off

-Report on line 32, column (a), any amounts attributable to an allowance for uncollectible accounts receivable or actual write-offs of accounts receivable included in net income per the annual statement.
+Report on line 32, column (a), any amounts attributable to an allowance for uncollectible accounts receivable or actual write-offs of accounts receivable included in Part I, line 11.
 Also report on this line agency balances written off per the annual statement.
 Report in column (d) the amount of bad debt expense deductible for federal income tax purposes in accordance with section 166.